ProphetLamb/poe-high-spammer/README.md

 > As for how to actually do it, it seems most commonly if you have a gaming mouse it should come with a control panel software that lets you rebind what mouse buttons do, but I don't think I have that personally, so you'd probably want to look into using AutoHotkey.
 As GGG tells us that anything that goes beyond 1 click or button-press = 1 server-side action is a ban-able offense, you shouldn't need to learn anything too sophisticated to set up a simple key rebind with AutoHotkey.

-This tool uses the same method.
-We listen to mouse scrolls and count the number of scrolls.
-This queue of user-actions is then drained one-by-one, so that we have a maximum of one server-action per user-action.
+This tool uses the same method, and listen to mouse scrolls.
+If the tool is ready and a scroll occurs a left-click is performed, so that we have a maximum of one server-action per user-action.

 ### Thrid-Party Policy